alexa-smart-properties/postman-collection-asp-rest-api/README.md

 ## Step 2: LWA Security Profile Configuration

-> By the end of this Step, you would have defined a LWA Security Profile ready for ASP APIs calling.
+> By the end of this Step, you would have defined a LWA Security Profile enabling calls to the ASP APIs using the LWA clientId and secret.

 1. Create a LWA Security Profile by following the steps in the [LWA console](https://developer.amazon.com/loginwithamazon/console/site/lwa/overview.html), using the *same* Amazon Business account and email address that you registered with Alexa Smart Properties.